 Problem Sign Cause Solution Dusting of Sieve Beds White powder visible in the machine or very high air pressure levels Contaminated sieveMoisture in air Repack the sieve beds.
 Clean valves and mufflers.
-Make sure dry air is being fed to the machine.
-No Power Control switch not illuminated Power cord not connected to electrical outlet Loose wires Ensure that power is available from 115 VAC supply.
-Check the fuse to ensure that it is fully installed and blown.
-Visually inspect the electrical wiring.
+Make sure dry air is being fed to the machin No Power Control switch not illuminated • Power cord not connected to electrical outlet • Ensure that power is available from 115 VA supply. • Loose wires • Check the fuse to ensur that it is fully installed and blown. • Visually inspect the electrical wiring.
 Reconnect any loose wires.
-Warn. ing Signs Low Oxygen Pressure This may be a result of a Use a leak testing solutio leaks. leak in the system.
-In to locate and repair any air The machine has run for not yet been reached r 30 minutes and purity has This may be a result of a Use a leak testing solutio leak in the system. on to locate and repair any air.
-Oxygen purity has falle n below acceptable limits n of a leak within the system. on to locate and repair any
+Warn ing Signs Low Oxygen Pressure This may be a result of a leak in the system.
+Use a leak testing solution to locate and repair any air leaks.
+The machine has run for 30 minutes and purity has not yet been reached This may be a result of a leak in the system.
+Use a leak testing solution to locate and repair any ai leaks.